gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/markdown.md

 | `top-scroll-margin` or `tsm`  | Integer      | **No**                              | Defines the top margin of the right scroll bar in characters.
 If not provided, the default value is `0`.
 Only applies if `ScrollBars` is set.            |

 A markdown supports the following initialization flags:
-* `markdown::Flags::ScrollBars` or `ScrollBars` (for macro initialization) - thils enable a set of scrollbars that can be used to change the view of the inner surface, but only when the control has focus, as described in [Components](../components.md) section.
+* `markdown::Flags::ScrollBars` or `ScrollBars` (for macro initialization) - this enable a set of scrollbars that can be used to change the view of the inner surface, but only when the control has focus, as described in [Components](../components.md) section.

 Some examples that uses these paramateres: